Click To Check

 None of these home remedies have been shown to be effective by scientific research, but a lot of people swear on their effectiveness.
 It wouldn’t hurt to try these out and see if they work:

 - Garlic Paste – If you don’t have any apple cider vinegar lying around in your house, you can alternatively use crushed or ground garlic paste.
 Apply petroleum jelly around the mole and wrap a bandage around the paste to secure its position.
-Leave the bandage on for 3 to 4 hours before you remove it.
+Leave it on for 3 to 4 hours before you remove it.
 Do this once a day for 3 weeks or more.

 Mole Removal Procedures in Singapore

-- Shave Excision Surgery
+- Shave Excision (Surgical Excision)

 - Punch Biopsy